lalitvjy/catalogue-search-dashboard/COLLECTION_SCOPING.md

 # Collection Scoping for Multi-Tenant Search

-This document explains how the search API ensures proper collection scoping to maintain data isolation between brands.
+This document explains how the search API ensures proper collection scoping to maintain data isolation between brands..

 ## Overview